What Happens When Medicine Causes a Car Accident?

 When a car accident occurs causing personal injury, it’s assumed that it’s due to the driver being distracted or under the influence of alcohol or illegal substances.
 Even drowsiness can lead to a driver causing an accident.
 However, police and investigators may fail to investigate if the driver who caused the crash has been a victim of a medical reaction due to an inappropriate prescription of a negligent doctor or pharmacist.

 Typically, when insurance claims are filed after a moving vehicle collision, the insurance company adjusters want to quickly assess and designate liability for the damages involved.
 If you or someone you know is involved in a car crash and have been injured due to a negligent driver, it is recommended that you consult with an experienced legal professional who is able to investigate all aspects of the case and give you the best possible defense available.

 Your Clearwater Car Accident Attorneys

 At The Fran Haasch Law Group, we take pride in our thorough representation for residents in the Clearwater area and their families.
 We place the needs of our clients first when engaged in legal battles with insurance companies.
-Our Clearwater car accident lawyers are dedicated to fight for your fair outcome.
+Our lawyers are dedicated to fight for your fair outcome.
 We will help you get the best possible results whether it’s for injury and/or property damage compensation or fairness for a wrongful arrest.
 Look out for your best interests and the best interests of your family by contacting our Clearwater car accident attorney team today to schedule a free consultation.